PizzaDAO/pizza-oven-py/README.md

 ### Configuring the API to communicate with chainlink

 When you set up the bridge, you received an incoming and outgoing web token.
 We must configure the API to respond to the chainlink node correctly.
+These values are placed in sthe storage provider so they can be easily modified without having to redeploy the sotware.

 ### 🧪 Testing